 Under Pennsylvania law, retail theft (or shoplifting as it is commonly known) can be generally defined as depriving a merchant of the possession, use, or benefit of merchandise without paying full retail value.
 Shoplifting is often thought of as a small crime committed by kids and teenagers who do not know any better.
 Unfortunately, our retail theft attorneys know that Pennsylvania law does not see it that way, especially if the accused shoplifter is a repeat offender or the merchandise has a high dollar value.

 Shoplifting convictions can be very damaging, especially high grade convictions.
 In addition to the criminal consequences for a shoplifting conviction, other consequences include the troubles that go along with a conviction popping up every time a background check is run for things like school applications and potential employment.

 Types of retail theft

 Retail theft can occur in a number of different ways.
-As mentioned above, Pennsylvania law defines it as depriving a merchant of the possession, use, or benefit without paying full retail value of the merchandise which is applicable to the following such scenarios:
+As mentioned above, Pennsylvania law defines it as depriving a merchant of the possession, use, or benefit without paying full retail value of the merchandise which is applies to the following such scenarios:

 - Switching price tags so that the price paid for merchandise is lower than its actual value.

 - Employees may look at it as a job perk, but if an employer’s merchandise is taken by an employee without permission, it is shoplifting.

 - Removing security devices from merchandise can be used as evidence of intent to steal.

 - Underpinning is considered theft and occurs when employees give friends or family discounts or free merchandise.

 - Removing merchandise from one container and putting it into a lower priced container in order to pay less than the full retail value.